 Issues related to the environment are reviewed under the authority of Federal, State and local permitting programs.
 However, issues of local concern, including, but not limited to, wellfield protection, flood management and locally environmentally protected areas are reviewed solely at the local level.
 Furthermore, the nearest offices for the FDEP and SFWMD are located in West Palm Beach and neither of these agencies have local regulatory staff.
 The County has the resources and the ability to provide review of State permitting requirements to the locally regulated community.
 This will save applicants time and cost, provide local accountability and ensure that the unique resources of the County are adequately considered.
 This recommendation is supported within the County's Comprehensive Development Master Plan (CDMP Objective CON-7/Policy CON-7I) and State law (Chapter 373.441).
 Recommendation 13: In order to increase government efficiency and provide services at a local level, the County should immediately seek a delegation of the ERP program from the Florida Department of Environmental Protection.
 However, as the review and approval of bona fide rockmining operations is directly discussed in State law as being under the purview of the FDEP, delegation for wetland permitting for rockmining should not be sought.
 Input from engineers associated with wetland permitting has indicated the code language regarding plans and the engineer's certification need to be clarified and amended.

-Recommendation 14: Modify Chapter 24 of the Code of Miami-Dade County relating to certification by an engineer so that certification language does not conflict with Florida Statutes.

-Recommendation 15: Revise Chapter 24-48 (1)(c) & (d) to eliminate the need to submit plans for PERA to "determine if it meets accepted standards for professional engineering design."
+Recommendation 14: Modify Chapter 24 of the Code of Miami-Dade County relating to certification by an engineer so that certification language does not conflict with Florida Statues.
+Recommendation 15: Revise Chapter 24-48 (1)(c) & (d) to eliminate the need to submit plans for PERA to "determine if it meets accepted standards for professional engineering design" Proposed amendments to the Code or Department policies should be consistent with the adopted policies of the County as described in the Comprehensive Development Master Plan.
+Recommendation 16: For the purposes of this taskforce and the benefit of the members and Commission, a detailed CDMP analysis of any proposals considered by this body should be made to better inform the decision process and the final recommendation.
+(THE FOLLOWING WERE RECOMMENDED FOR ADDITIONAL DISCUSSION AND FOR LANGUAGE TO BE PROVIDED) Compile, workshop and post PERA permitting policies.

-Through input from the Public, there was a request for the Department to develop and share wetland permitting policies with the public.
+Codify time frames for reviewing applications and issuing a completeness summary.
+Adopt FAC chapter 120 time frames for review and processing of all applications.
+Adopt FAC chapter 120 criteria for completeness summary items Through input from the Public, there was a request for the Department to develop and share wetland permitting policies with the public.
 This is intended to provide clarity for applicants and Department staff when reviewing applications.
 It is recognized that this process is time intensive and may require a number of years to complete.

-Recommendation 16: Compile, workshop and post PERA permitting policies.
-These policies shall include but not be limited to response timeframes, completeness review processes, mitigation and criteria for determining halophytic wetlands.
+Recommendation 17: Compile, workshop and post PERA permitting policies.
+These policies shall include but not be limited to response timeframes, completeness review processes and mitigation.
+Consolidate Class I and Class IV permitting, by eliminating the Class IV permit.
+Class I permits would be required for work in tidal water and other wetland area of Miami Dade County.